RobotPatient/Universal_hal/docs/API/GPIO/gpio_api.md

 - Usage Note: **Utilize this function when dealing with pin or irq_opt values determined at runtime.**

 #### Parameters
+1. pin (const gpio_pin_t):

+	The specific GPIO pin on which the interrupt will be configured.

+2. irq_opt (gpio_irq_opt_t):

+	The condition or event that will trigger the interrupt.
+The options could include events like a rising edge, falling edge, or level changes, as defined by the gpio_irq_opt_t enumeration or structure.

 #### Return
+**uhal_status_t**: The function returns a status of type uhal_status_t, indicating the success or failure of the operation.

 #### Working
+1. The function takes the pin and the desired irq_opt as arguments.

+2. It configures the interrupt on the pin based on the specified condition or event in irq_opt.